mdeleo10/Azure-Terraform-VPNGW-Connecitivity-Hub-EastUS/README.md

 - Connectivity to offsite via a VPN connection for Site-to-Site or Point-to-Site
 - To increase the security and make this a "Secure Hub" an Azure FW or third party NVA can be added
 - This is a simple example, refer to Azure's Enterprise Scale Landing Zone Architecture for a better enterprise scale implementation with recommended best practices aadditional features in a production environment - see https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/
+- Since connectivity hubs are typically region based for high availability purposes and cost management.
+A similar deployment might be used for another region

 It has the following variables defined in the file variables.rf
 - Resource Group Name